Chuazj/Calm_Karbon_101/calm_windows_blueprint/calm_windows_blueprint.rst

    .. figure:: images/windows22.png

-# The **Windows 10_1CD** Image is also uploaded to speed up this process and can be used under the Disk Image selection.
+# The **Windows 10_1CD** Image is also uploaded in advance to speed up this process and can be used under the Disk Image selection.

 #.
 After uploading successfully, go back to Calm page and select **Blueprints** from the sidebar and click your ****<INITIALS>-Windows**** Blueprint to open the Blueprint Editor.